Noise dissipation mechanisms of an acoustic liner under grazing flow: Effect of the acoustic source frequency, propagation direction and interference between adjacent orifices

 \subsection{Effect of acoustic propagation direction}

-In this section, we examine the effect of reversing the acoustic wave propagation direction keeping fixed the SPL at $150~\mathrm{dB}$.
-Specifically, we consider the case where the acoustic wave propagates opposite to the grazing flow, this case is denoted as $x^-$.
+In this section, we examine the effect of reversing the acoustic wave propagation direction while keeping the SPL fixed at $150~\mathrm{dB}$.
+Specifically, we consider the case where the acoustic wave propagates opposite to the grazing flow, denoted as $x^-$, and we compare it with the case where the acoustic wave propagates in the same direction of the flow, $x^+$.

-In \fref{fig:profileshear_x+x-} (a), the acoustic-induced velocity profile at the orifice centreline is reported.
-Compared with the case where the acoustic wave is aligned with the grazing flow ($x^+$), only moderate deviations are observed.
-The maximum velocity is slightly higher, and the boundary layer on the downstream wall of the orifice becomes thicker.
-This indicates a momentum enhancement through the orifice during both inflow and outflow phases, with a larger fraction concentrated in the downstream half of the orifice.
+In \fref{fig:x+x-}(a), the acoustic-induced velocity profile at the orifice centreline is shown.
+Compared with the case where the acoustic wave propagates in the same direction of the grazing flow ($x^+$), only minor differences are observed.
+The peak velocity is slightly higher in the $x^-$ case, and shifted towards the center of the orifice.
+This indicates a modest momentum enhancement through the orifice during both inflow and outflow phases.

-A possible explanation is that the acoustic waves generate an additional acoustic shear layer in the near-wall region which, for the $x^-$ case, is oriented opposite to that induced by the grazing flow.
-The interaction between these counter-oriented shear layers modifies the effective shear velocity, as shown in \fref{fig:profileshear_x+x-}(b), which can be directly compared with the reference \(x^+\) case reported in \fref{fig:Utau}(c).
-As a result, both the shear region above the orifice and the quasi-steady vortex are reduced in extent, yielding a broader distribution of the acoustic-induced velocity within the orifice during both phases.

-In \fref{fig:dissipation_x+x-}, the dissipation by vortex shedding and viscous effects is summarized.
-Subfigures (a) and (c) report the contours of the rate of acoustic energy converted into vorticity during the inflow and outflow phases, respectively, while subfigures (b) and (d) show the corresponding viscous dissipation.
-The quantitative comparison with the $x^+$ case is provided in \fref{fig:dissipation_x+x-} (e,f).

-Looking at the dissipation by vortex shedding, both inflow and outflow phases contribute more in the \(x^-\) case than in the \(x^+\) configuration.
-This behaviour is directly connected to the reduced obstruction of the shear region above the orifice and the momentum enhancement across the orifice.
-However, the enhanced magnitude in the inflow and outflow largely offset one another, resulting in a limited net effect.
+In \fref{fig:x+x-}(c–d), the dissipation rates in wall units due to vortex shedding and viscous effects are reported.
+For vortex shedding, both inflow and outflow contributions are marginally larger in the $x^-$ case than in the $x^+$ one.
+However, the enhanced inflow and outflow contributions compensate each other over one acoustic cycle, resulting in a negligible net difference.